2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2004 Sacagawea Dollar Value By Variety

-The 2004 Sacagawea Dollar was produced at Philadelphia and Denver mints for circulation, with a special proof version struck in San Francisco, and values vary based on mint mark and condition.
+The 2004 Sacagawea Dollar was produced at Philadelphia and Denver mints for collector sales, with a special proof version struck in San Francisco, and values vary based on mint mark and condition.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.